AdaptableTools/showcase-server-side-row-model/README.md

 ## Licences

-A licence for AdapTable provides access to all product features as well as quarterly updates and enhancements through the lifetime of the licence, comprehensive support, and access to all 3rd party libraries.
+A [licence for AdapTable](https://www.adaptabletools.com/buy/buying-adaptable-licensing) provides access to all product features as well as quarterly updates and enhancements through the lifetime of the licence, comprehensive support, and access to all 3rd party libraries.

 We can make a trial licence available for a short period of time to allow you to try out AdapTable for yourself.

-Please contact [`sales@adaptabletools.com`](mailto:sales@adaptabletools.com) or read the [Licence Documentation](https://docs.adaptabletools.com/guide/buying-adaptable-licensing) for more information.
+Please contact [`sales@adaptabletools.com`](mailto:sales@adaptabletools.com) or read the [Licence Documentation](https://www.adaptabletools.com/buy/buying-adaptable-licensing) for more information.

 ## Demo

-To see AdapTable React in action visit [Adaptable Documentation](https://docs.adaptabletools.com/) which contains a large number of small demos each showing a different feature, function or option in AdapTable React (using dummy data sets).
+To see AdapTable React in action visit [Adaptable Documentation](https://www.adaptabletools.com/docs) which contains a large number of small demos each showing a different feature, function or option in AdapTable React (using dummy data sets).

-Additionally, there is a page with larger 'recipe-type' Demos at the [Adaptable Tools website](https://www.adaptabletools.com/demos).

 ## Help